elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

   end

   @doc """
-  Ensures there is a bucket associated to the given `name` in `server`.
+  Ensures there is a bucket associated with the given `name` in `server`.
   """
   def create(server, name) do
     GenServer.cast(server, {:create, name})